millawell/ai4care-insitu/readme.md

 ## `python train.py -t ../data/train.tsv -p ../data/test_publish.tsv -o ../data/predictions.tsv`

-Train a dummy model and creates a file:
+Train a dummy model and create a file:
 * predictions.tsv
 Submit your own `train.py` file that has the same signature.
 (For example by making a copy and just modify the `train` method).

-## `touch evaluate.py -p ../data/predictions.tsv -t ../data/test_truth.tsv`
+## `python evaluate.py -p ../data/predictions.tsv -t ../data/test_truth.tsv`

 Evaluate the predictions from the model (comparing predictions.tsv and test_truth.tsv).